Is the Arts Festival Cursed with Rain? You Decide.

 With the start of the Three Rivers Arts Festival, Pittsburghers are asking the annual question: Is it going to rain at the festival again this year?

-“I think it’s a myth,” says Chuck Beard, art director at Pittsburgh Magazine.
-“This is my sixth year as a vendor at the festival, and I’ve never had a major problem with the rain.”
+“I think it’s a myth,” said Chuck Beard, Art Director at Pittsburgh Magazine.
+“This is my sixth year (in 2019) as a vendor at the festival, and I’ve never had a major problem with the rain.”
 According to Beard, the wind is actually much worse than the rain because vendors’ products may blow away or get damaged, such as he experienced five years ago when a piece valued at $600 was damaged by the wind.

-Katie Koenig, a local artist and vendor at the festival, remembered that same storm five years ago, during her first experience as a vendor.
+Katie Koenig, a local artist and vendor at the festival, remembered that same storm, during her first experience as a vendor.

 “During tear down, we had a severe thunderstorm warning along with warnings of flash flooding and a tornado,” said Koenig.
 “My husband held both the corner of my tent and my neighbor’s tent to keep them from blowing away.
 I was really lucky that nothing was damaged, but I know a lot of artists lost their displays or work due to the storm.”